balancerockmedia/random-stuff/README.md

 # Random Stuff

-So far this project just contains an example of summation functions written in JavaScript.
+So far this project just contains some summation functions written in JavaScript.